Smart Tax Moves: Year-Round Strategies That Save You Money

-Smart strategies
+Smart Strategies

-to Cut Your Tax Bill &
+How to Cut Your Tax Bill

-Have you ever waited until the last minute to prepare for something important, only to wish you’d started sooner?
 That’s how taxes can feel if you leave planning until April.
-The good news is that even if December 31 has passed, there are still steps you can take to save money, reduce stress, and make a difference come tax time.
+The good news is that even if December 31 has passed, there are still steps you can take to save money, reduce stress, and make a real difference when you file.

-Here’s why year-end tax planning—or starting right now—is a smart use of your time:
+Here’s why year-end tax planning — or starting right now — is a smart use of your time:

 - Maximize your savings.
 Taking action before the end of the year allows you to take full advantage of deductions and credits to lower your taxable income.